matthiasb85/SSWS2812-Lib/README.md

 PWM + DMA based driver for WS2812 LEDs

 * Top level API in wsLED.h
-* Designed for STM32F1, with the appropiate Std.Periph Lib.
+* Designed for STM32F1xx microcontroller with the appropiate Std.Periph Lib.
 * Output port can be adjusted via wsConfig.h
 * NO IRQs are used in this driver, the DMA cicular mode and the synch gap is included in the led bit buffer
 * The led count can be adjusted in wsConfig.h or detected automatically